bemasc/capsule-conversion/draft-kb-capsule-conversion.md

 * The HTTP version is "1.1".
 * The method is "GET".
-* The Upgrade header is present and specifies exactly one Upgrade Token.
+* An "Upgrade" header is present and specifies exactly one Upgrade Token.
+* The request is known to use the Capsule Protocol, because:
-* A "Capsule-Protocol" header is present with an item value of "?1" (with or without parameters).
+   - A "Capsule-Protocol" header is present with an item value of "?1" (with or without parameters), OR
+   - The intermediary knows that this Upgrade Token always uses the Capsule Protocol.
 * The request is otherwise well-formed for use with the Capsule Protocol.

 Upon receiving a Convertible Upgrade Request, an HTTP intermediary MAY convert it into an Extended CONNECT request ({{!RFC9220}}{{!RFC8441}}) using ordinary HTTP version translation with the following modifications:

 * Change the method to "CONNECT".
 * Add a ":protocol" pseudo-header containing the specified Upgrade Token.
+* Add a "capsule-protocol: ?1" header if no "Capsule-Protocol" header is present.

 (Note that ordinary HTTP version translation removes the "Connection" and "Upgrade" headers.)